IgniteUI/help-topics/topics/02_Controls/igBulletGraph/01_Adding/00_igBulletGraph_Adding_to_an_HTML_Page.md

 Following are the general conceptual steps for adding `igBulletGraph` to an HTML Page.

-1. Creating the target element for storing the `igBulletGraph` control
+1. Creating the target element for storing the `igBulletGraph` control.
-2. Instantiating the `igBulletGraph` control
+2. Instantiating the `igBulletGraph` control.
-3. Configuring the basic rendering options
+3. Configuring the basic rendering options.
-4. Configuring the scale
+4. Configuring the scale.
-5. Adding performance bar
+5. Adding performance bar.
-6. Configuring the comparative marker
+6. Configuring the comparative marker.
 7. Adding comparative ranges.